RomanBambura/Swift-UIImage-PDF/README.md

 Other vector graphics editors which natively use the OSX Quartz renderer, such as <a href="http://www.sketchapp.com">Sketch</a>, will create much more compact PDFs.

-The amazing devs at <a href="http://www.panic.com">Panic</a> have now released a PDF shrinking utility, ShrinkIt, which should take a lot of the pain out of a vector asset workflow.
+The amazing devs at <a href="http://www.panic.com">Panic</a> have now released a PDF shrinking utility, <a href="https://panic.com/blog/shrinkit-1-2/">ShrinkIt</a>, which should take a lot of the pain out of a vector asset workflow.

 #Licence
 Copyright 2016 Roman Bambura - <a href="http://sonettic.com">@RomanBambura.</a> All rights reserved.